Adiradas/Customer-Churn-Analysis/README.md

 # Customer-Churn-Analysis
 Bank Data

-Certainly!
-Let's elaborate on the entire README file for your customer churn analysis project in GitHub.
+Let's elaborate on the entire README file for my customer churn analysis project in GitHub.

 ---